realgud/realgud-jdb/README.md

 [realgud](http://github.com/realgud/realgud).
 This protocol was used up until version 6.3 and deprecated in node version 8.

-For node before after 6.3, use [realgud-node-inspect]. (http://github.com/realgud/realgud-node-inspect).
+For node before after 6.3, use [realgud-node-inspect](http://github.com/realgud/realgud-node-inspect).